special equipment

 120g ginger, 5g black peppercorns, 1 dried cayenne, 1g whole cloves -

-Once cooled, strain the liquids through a fine mesh strainer, you can also use cheesecloth, into a large bowl.
+Once cooled, strain the liquid through a fine mesh strainer (cheesecloth also works) into a large bowl.
 Use a spoon to push as much liquid out of the solids as possible.
-Add the lemons juice and ginger bug to the bowl and stir to combine.
+Add the lemon juice and ginger bug to the bowl and stir to combine.

-3 lemons, 120ml ginger bug - Using a funnel, evenly divide the liquid into 2 1 liter flip-top bottles, leaving at least 1" of head space at the top.
+3 lemons, 120ml ginger bug - Using a funnel, evenly divide the liquid into two 1-liter flip-top bottles, leaving at least 1" of head space at the top.

 - Store at room temperature for a few days until your desired carbonation level is reached (between 2 and 5 days).
-Burp the bottles once a day being careful not to let them buble up and spill over.
+Burp the bottles once a day, being careful not to let them bubble up and spill over.

-- Once the ginger beer is bubbly you can store in the fridge without burping.
+- Once the ginger beer is bubbly, you can store it in the fridge without burping.

 notes

-- If your ginger bug is not active make sure you feed it a few hours before making the ginger beer by mixing 28g of white sugar, 22g of minced ginger (peels are fine), and 60ml of filtered water into your ginger bug until the sugar dissolves.
-Leave out at room temperature covered loosely.
+- If your ginger bug is not active, make sure you feed it a few hours before making the ginger beer by mixing 28g of white sugar, 22g of minced ginger (peels are fine), and 60ml of filtered water into your ginger bug until the sugar dissolves.
+Leave it out at room temperature, loosely covered.